Baku to host 9th International Mstislav Rostropovich Festival | News.az

 Baku to host 9th International Mstislav Rostropovich Festival

-The 9th International Mstislav Rostropovich Festival will be held in Baku on April 23.
+The 9th International Mstislav Rostropovich Festival will be held in Baku from April 23- 27.

-The festival will be co-organized by Azerbaijan`s Ministry of Culture and Tourism, Mstislav Rostropovich Foundation and the Heydar Aliyev Foundation, AzerTag reports.
+The festival is co-organized by Azerbaijan`s Ministry of Culture and Tourism, Mstislav Rostropovich Foundation and the Heydar Aliyev Foundation in accordance with the Azerbaijani President`s executive order on celebration of the 90th anniversary of the world-renowned cellist.

-The festival will offer premières of new compositions, musical rarities, and works in different genres.

-It will feature performance from People`s Artist Murad Adigozalzade, as well as Azerbaijan State Symphonic Orchestra and Azerbaijan State Chapel Choir.

 News.Az